cfpb/design-system/packages/cfpb-typography/usage.md

 - Styles to enable adding an icon to a link and preventing the link's underline from extending under the icon.
-- For the underlined icon prevention to work, you must wrap the link text with a `span.icon-link_text`.
+- For the underlined icon prevention to work, you must wrap the link text with a `span.a-link__text`.
 There can be no whitespace between the text and the opening and closing `span` tags.
 - Include the icon either prior to or after the `a-link__text`.
 It is important the text and icon are siblings to correctly handle underlines.